North American Amphibian Monitoring Program

 Name of Nonfederal Sponsors: A variety of State Partners work with USGS to coordinate activities in their State, including many state agencies, as well as nonprofit organizations and individual academics.

-Project Topic: Animals, Biology, Ecology and environment, Nature and outdoors,
+Fields of Science: Animals, Biology, Ecology and environment, Nature and outdoors,

 Intended Outcomes: Programmatic, Research development, Civic and community, Individual learning, Conservation,